Skip to main content

 If your environment is already connected to a git branch, deployment protection via Salto PRs can be turned on via the version control section of the environment settings screen.

-• The deploy operation in Salto will be disabled in case the pull request is not mergeable according to the branch protection rules specified in the repository settings.
+• The deploy operation in Salto remains disabled until the pull request is mergeable, based on the repository’s branch protection rules.

 Deploying additional edits using Pull Requests